 Following their successful evaluation, D Air Prog will train all incoming team members in QVscribe as part of their entry orientation.

 QRA has taken the next step to install QVscribe for Teams on the Defence Wide Area Network, so all personnel can use it at their own workstations.
 QVscribe for Teams provides centralized configuration, reporting, and user management to better fit in larger organizations like the RCAF.
 RCAF requirements authors will then have immediate access to QVscribe as they write and edit requirements in Word and Excel.
-Plus, they’ll be sure they have the latest updates to terminology lists and other RCAF-specific configuration details, thanks to QVscribe for Teams’ unified configuration management.
+Plus, they’ll be sure they have the latest updates to terminology lists and other RCAF-specific configuration details, thanks to QVscribe Application Servers’ unified configuration management.